Surge & Lightning Protection

 Even though direct lightning strikes are responsible for a very small percentage of actual damage incurred to electrical and other sensitive systems, the main damage is actually caused by inductive coupling and probable ground differences.

-It is imperative that consumers pay special attention to earth installation and the fitting of surge protection and lighting protection devices in South Africa.
+It is imperative that consumers pay special attention to earth installation and the fitting of surge protection and lightning protection devices in South Africa.

 A brief history of lightning protection